aomlomics/FAIReSheets/README.md

 5. Future runs won't require reauthentication

 If you see a message saying "Google hasn't verified this app", click "Advanced" and then "Go to FAIReSheets (unsafe)" to proceed.
 This is normal for specialized tools that haven't gone through Google's verification process.

+**Please note** that you must run this on your own computer, and **not** on a virtual machine or remote server.
+This code opens a login page in your web browser, where you sign in to your Google Drive account.
+If this code is run on a virtual machine, there is no available browser to open that login page.

 ## Optional (recommended)